OscarAzeem/InformaticaPowerCenter/InfoPowerCenter.md

     * Due to an **ilegal** value in the source.
         * Declared as a *integer* but containing as plain text a *NULL* value

+### Target Load Type
+* If your target table has indexes then use the Normal type otherwise, Bulk type.
+Remember, **the bulk type will insert the data faster than Normal but it does not work on indexed tables.**

 ### Importing from a flat file
 * When defining the values from the CSV, **each row should match the datatype defined by the Target Definition**, if not, the Workflow will try to do a CAST and eventually will lead to an error type.